-- Onions and garlic – can make their stomach bloat.
+- Onions and garlic – It can make their stomach bloat.
 Guinea pigs do not have any way to let that extra gas out of their body, unlike human beings.
 Onions can also lead to blood disorders.

-- Leeks and chives – fall in the category of onions and can cause blood disorders, so don’t give them to guinea pigs.
+- Leeks and chives – It fall in the category of onions and can cause blood disorders, so don’t give them to guinea pigs.

 8. Multivitamins | Supplements

-Vitamins generally should not be given to guinea pigs as they can lead to an excess of vitamins and minerals which is harmful to guinea pigs.
+Generally, multivitamins should not be given to guinea pigs as they can lead to an excess of vitamins and minerals which is harmful to guinea pigs.
 It is better to consult the vet before you feed guinea pigs any multivitamin supplements.

 9. Commercial Rabbit Food